-- Family is all important in Mexico; their interests will always prevail over business interests - Personal friendships are key to doing business in Mexico (personalismo); take good care of your relations and don't replace any contact person just like that - Be courteous and diplomatic in your communication, just as the Mexicans; don't confuse this approach with agreement on content - Business appointments can best be made for breakfast (between 8 and 10 am) and lunch (the main meal) - Be on time for appointments but expect delays; at social events at private homes you should arrive at least half an hour to one hour late! - Presentations should focus on common goals and mutual advantages; an emotional appeal is more effective than rational arguments (and use images) - Don't compromise too soon in negotiations; this will be interpreted as a sign of weakness - Mexicans are warm and friendly and like close personal distance and the touching of shoulders or arms; do not back away and be prepared to hug (between men) - Do not look your conversation partner directly into the eyes; this can be intimidating - Mexicans are sensitive to status; make sure your delegation leader is high level and make use of some decorum (such as first class hotels and restaurants, clothing etc)
+- Family is all important in Mexico and will always prevail over business interests. - Personal friendships are key to doing business in Mexico (personalismo); take good care of your relations and don't replace any contact person just like that. - Be courteous and diplomatic in your communication, just as the Mexicans; don't confuse this approach with agreement on content. - Business appointments can best be made for breakfast (between 8 and 10 am) and lunch (the main meal). - Be on time for appointments but expect delays; for social events at private homes you should arrive at least half an hour to one hour late! - Presentations should focus on common goals and mutual advantages; an emotional appeal is more effective than rational arguments (and use images). - Don't compromise too soon in negotiations; this will be interpreted as a sign of weakness. - Mexicans are warm and friendly and like close personal distance and the touching of shoulders or arms; do not back away and be prepared to hug (between men). - Do not look your conversation partner directly into the eyes; this can be intimidating. - Mexicans are sensitive to status; make sure your delegation leader is high level and make use of some decorum (such as first-class hotels and restaurants, clothing etc.).

-These do's and don'ts assist you in making a good first impression when meeting business partners.
-However for a successful business outcome a tailored cross-cultural approach is key.
-We gladly provide you with more country and industry specific advice and workshops.
+These do's and don'ts help to make a first good impression when meeting business partners.
+However, for a successful business outcome, a tailored cross-cultural approach is key.
+We gladly provide you with more country and industry specific cultural advice.
+Contact us at info@culture-inc.com.